tianyue58/tp/docs/DeveloperGuide.md

 Step 5. `CompleteCommandParser` creates a new `CompleteCommand` instance and returns it to `InternshipParser`, which in turn returns it to `LogicManager`.

-Step 6. `LogicManager` calls the `CompleteCommand#execute` method to update the application panel.
+Step 6. `LogicManager` then calls the `CompleteCommand#execute` method.

+Step 7.
+Next, `CompleteCommand` object calls the `Model#setApplication` method with the application to complete and completed application as arguments.
+It then returns a `CommandResult` object to the `LogicManager`.

+Step 8.
+Finally, the `CommandResult` object is returned by the `LogicManager`.

 #### Design considerations: